tericcabrel/node-ts-starter/README.md

 # Node Typescript Starter

-This project contains a minimal starter for Node.js project with Typescript, ESLint and Prettier already configured
+This project contains a minimal starter for Node.js project with Typescript, ESLint and Prettier

 ## Prerequisites
-- Node.js 10+
+- Node.js 14+
 - Yarn or NPM

 ## Installation